Planning a trip to London and working on your must-see list? The Tower of London deserves a spot on your list!

 2. The Tower of London was an infamous prison.

-But if you were an important political foe you were sent to the Tower, arriving via the Thames through Traitor’s Gate, to be detained until they could come up with a reason to execute you.
+Likewise, if you were an important political foe, you were sent to the Tower, arriving via the Thames through Traitor’s Gate, to be detained until they could come up with a reason to execute you.

-Many prisoners carved messages into the walls of their rooms to pass the time, and you can see these carvings throughout the Tower.
+Many prisoners carved messages into the walls of their rooms to pass the time, and you can see these carvings throughout the site.

 Infamous King Henry VIII had two of his six wives beheaded here at Tower Green.
 In the chaos that followed his death, more would meet their end here.